NureddinF/Archipelago/README.md

 ## Feature Section
 ### Local Storage
-Remeber me function created on Login, users login credentials are saved and are loaded when user opens application.
+-Remeber me function created on Login, users login credentials are saved and are loaded when user opens application.
 ### Touch
-Pinch to zoom, drag to pan camera, and touch to select and object implemented.
+-Pinch to zoom, drag to pan camera, and touch to select and object implemented.
 ### Sound
-Background music available.
+-Background music available.
 ### Networking
-Lobby based multiplayer created for users to play together online.
+-Lobby based multiplayer created for users to play together online.

 ## Final Project Status
 Write a description of the final status of the project.
 Did you achieve all your goals?
 What would be the next step for this project (if it were to continue)?